vlucas/hyperspan-website/README.md

 applications.
 You just need the ability to make specific pieces of the site interactive on the client while leaving the rest of it alone.

-### P3: Just JavaScript.
+### P3: Just TypeScript/JavaScript.

+Modern JavaScript is a robust language that provides all the tools necessary to render HTML and stream in async content.
+The code and templates should be pure JavaScript or TypeScript &mdash; Not special framework-flavored JavaScript or a new custom template syntax you have to learn.

-Rendering should work the same in every context.
-There should be no difference in how a template or component is rendered in one context vs. another.
-It should not matter if a component runs on the client or the server, or fetches data or streams in.
+There should be no difference in how a template or component is rendered in one context vs. another &mdash; it should always work the same.
+If it fetches data, it can be an async funtion with await.
+If it doesn't, it's not.
+There are no new semantics or edge cases to learn.
+It should not matter if a component runs on the client or the server, or fetches data or streams in or just renders static markup.
 The behavior and core conceptual semantics should be the same everywhere, because it's all just JavaScript.

-JavaScript is a robust language that provides all the tools necessary to render HTML and stream in async content.
-The code should be just JavaScript &mdash; Not special framework-flavored JavaScript or a custom template syntax you have to learn or compile.